rglass/pomodoro.el/README.md

 just do `M-x pomodoro-rewind`.

 To skip forward to the start of the next set do `M-x pomodoro-skip-forward`.

-Calling `M-x pomodoro` again will reset it to the first working set.

 Calling `M-x pomodoro-status` will show you notification about current pomodoro state, time left and set number.